Why does cash flow matter for businesses?

 4. Business resilience

-Ultimately, the success and resilience of your business is tied to your ability to maintain healthy cash flow.
-If you run out of cash it can impact you in so many ways, taking on new work, paying suppliers or even paying your staff, so keeping a close eye on your cash is as important as it gets.
+Ultimately, the success and resilience of your business is tied to your ability to maintain a healthy cash flow.
+If you run out of cash it can impact you in so many ways, like taking on new work, paying suppliers or even paying your staff, so keeping a close eye on your cash is as important as it gets.

 There are lots of things that can contribute to poor cash flow, from lack of budgeting and overspending to unplanned expenses.
 Surprisingly, it can also come from rapid growth or overtrading.

 A significant contributor for many businesses is long payment terms or late payments from suppliers.
-Waiting lengthy periods, sometimes in excess of 120 days, to be paid for work that you have already completed can be soul destroying – as well as being a really limiting factor for your business.
+Waiting lengthy periods, sometimes in excess of 120 days, to be paid for work that you have already completed can be soul-destroying – as well as being a really limiting factor for your business.

 Bridging the gap between you and your customers by shortening the length of time you wait to be paid is a really proactive and positive step to take in cash flow optimisation.
 Not only will it free you up to focus on growth but it will make your business far more resilient.

 As you can see, cash flow does indeed matter to businesses, as it is a sure indication of how healthy a business’ finances are and how equipped it is to handle unforeseen expenses.
 Luckily, managing your cash flow doesn’t need to be a hassle with solutions like invoice finance.